thms317/dbx-toolkit/docs/commands.md

 ## `setup`

-This command sets up the project development environment by configuring `Poetry`, initializing `git` (if required), and installing `pre-commit` hooks.
+This command sets up the project development environment by configuring `UV`, initializing `git` (if required), and installing `pre-commit` hooks.

 <details>
   <summary>Usage</summary>